The NAGWS/USA rulebook

 If Team A and Team

-B are tied in head to head competition, then all the points during the two regular season games
+B beat each other once, then all the points during the two regular season games

 are added up and the team with the most points becomes the higher